Reproductive Medicine and Assisted Reproduction

 P

-Oocyte pick-up or collection: puncture and aspiration of follicles through the vagina under ultrasound monitoring.
+Oocyte Retrieval: puncture and aspiration of follicles via the vagina under ultrasound control.

-PGT-A: Preimplantation genetic testing of chromosome aneuploidies (new name for PGS).
+PGT-A: Preimplantation Genetic Testing for Aneuploidies (new name for PGS).

-PGT-M: Preimplantation genetic test for monogenic abnormalities (new name for PGD).
+PGT-M: Preimplantation Genetic Testing for Monogenic Disorders (new name for PGD).

-Progesterone: hormone secreted by the corpus luteum to prepare the endometrium for implantation of an embryo.
+Progesterone: hormone secreted by the corpus luteum to prepare the endometrium for embryo implantation.

 S

-Spermatozoa: male sex cell present in the seminal fluid.
+Sperm: male sex cell present in seminal fluid.

-Spermicides: products capable of destroying spermatozoa, mainly used for contraceptive purposes.
+Spermicides: products capable of destroying sperm, mainly used for contraceptive purposes.

-Spermioculture: laboratory examination of seminal fluid to detect microbiotic infections.
+Semen Culture: laboratory examination of seminal fluid to highlight potential microbiotic infections.

-Spermiogram: evaluation of certain morpho-functional parameters of the spermatozoa contained in the seminal fluid, such as total number, concentration, motility and morphology.
+Semen Analysis: assessment of some morphological and functional parameters of sperm in seminal fluid, such as total number, concentration, motility, and morphology.

-Stenosis: narrowing of the orifice of certain organs.
+Stenosis: narrowing of the orifice of some organs.

 T

-Teratozoospermia: presence of morphologically abnormal spermatozoa in a higher percentage than normal.
+Teratospermia: presence of morphologically abnormal sperm in a percentage higher than normal.

-Growth medium: a chemical compound consisting of water, salts, proteins and amino acids, capable of allowing gametes and embryos to survive well in vitro.
+Culture Medium: chemical compound made of water, salts, proteins, and amino acids, capable of allowing good survival of gametes and embryos in vitro.

-Testicle: male gonad responsible for the production of spermatozoa and the secretion of testosterone.
+Testicle: male gonad responsible for producing sperm and secreting testosterone.

-Tube: female genital organ responsible for the uptake of oocytes, the transportation of sperm, fertilisation and the transportation of the embryo to the uterus.
+Tube: organ of the female reproductive system responsible for capturing oocytes, transporting sperm, fertilization, and transporting the embryo to the uterus.

 U